mebrahten25/wireframing/README.md

 By including these elements in a wireframe, designers can create a clear blueprint that communicates both visual structure and interactive behavior before moving to detailed design or development.

 ---
+## Types of Wireframes

+Wireframes can be classified based on their level of detail and fidelity.
+The two main types are **low-fidelity** and **high-fidelity** wireframes.

+### 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, basic representations of a layout.
+They often use sketches or simple shapes to indicate content placement and structure.
+- **Purpose:** To quickly explore ideas, focus on layout and functionality, and gather feedback early in the design process.
+- **Characteristics:** Minimal detail, grayscale, basic shapes, and placeholders for images or text.
+- **Example Use:** Brainstorming session or early-stage project discussions.

+### 2. High-Fidelity Wireframes
+High-fidelity wireframes are detailed and closer to the final design.
+They include actual content, precise spacing, colors, typography, and interactive elements.
+- **Purpose:** To validate design decisions, test usability, and provide a clear reference for developers.
+- **Characteristics:** Detailed visuals, accurate content, realistic interaction elements, and often created with digital design tools.
+- **Example Use:** Finalizing design before prototyping or development.

+## Identifying the Type of Wireframe Here
+The wireframes created in this repository are primarily **low-fidelity wireframes**.
+They focus on the overall layout, content placement, navigation, and functionality without including detailed visual design or styling.
+This approach allows for rapid iteration and feedback early in the design process.